soypunk/crossbar.red/content/posts/2018/04/16/cory-schneider-goalie-gear.md

  - "2018/04/16"
 ---

-Cory Schneider will start in net tonight for the New Jersey Devils but I wa delighted to read [InGoal Magazine's review of his recent goalie gear descisions][url-ref].
+Cory Schneider will start in net tonight for the New Jersey Devils but I was delighted to read [InGoal Magazine's review of his recent goalie gear descisions][url-ref].
 More behind-the-scenes gear wonkery please.

 [url-ref]: http://ingoalmag.com/news/inside-cory-schneiders-surprise-playoff-pad-switch-devils/